Lattice-induced sound trapping in biperiodic metasurfaces of acoustic resonators: Theoretical model

 where $\mathbf{I}$ is the identity matrix of the required size, $\mathbf{T}_{\rm eff}(\omega,\mathbf{k}_{\parallel}) \equiv \left[ \mathbf{I} - \mathbf{T}(\omega) \mathbf{\Sigma}'(\omega,\mathbf{k}_{\parallel}) \right]^{-1}\mathbf{T}(\omega)$ is the effective acoustic T-matrix of the resonator on the lattice, and $\mathbf{b}$ contains the frequency-independent expansion coefficients of a plane wave into scalar spherical multipoles (see Appendix~\ref{sec:plane_wave_exp}).

-Equation~\eqref{eq_mse_lattice_2} can be used to compute the acoustic response of the lattice to an external wave (\textit{e.g.}, plane wave).
+Equation~\eqref{eq_mse_lattice_2} can be used to compute the acoustic response of a metasurface to an external wave (\textit{e.g.}, plane wave).
 In this case, a formal solution to Eq.~\eqref{eq_mse_lattice_2} is given by